BigIan1969/polari/chapter04.md

 - She's such a butch omi, always working out.

-- Her style is so zooshy, I wish I could look like that.
+- Her style is so zooshy, I wish I could vada like that.

 - She's always carrying a bijou purse.